butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 We will have to make a white-list so that tokens on exchanges don't get burned.

 ## Token distribution
 Only 21 accounts will be elligible to get them for free, others will have to take the smallest and the cheapest amount from either a relay or uniswap.
-This is simply because everyone can mint their own tokens during the sow period and because we are starting from a zero, other than 3-5 mil tokens allocated to exchanges and a liquidity.
+This is simply because everyone can mint their own tokens during the sow period and because we are starting from a zero, (except the 3-5 mil tokens allocated to exchanges and a liquidity).
 The total supply is 21 million.

 ## Reaping and sowing mechanism
 First, we will do the sowing, then reaping and then repeat the both until 21 million tokens are distributed burned in such a manner.